dave v

 Product Strategy

-What might creative AI support look like moving forward?
+With that in mind, what might creative AI support look like moving forward?

 The patterns we saw in our study echoed a broader trend in today’s AI tools.